OpenCDSS/cdss-app-tstool-doc-user/mkdocs-project/docs/datastore-ref/RCC-ACIS/RCC-ACIS.md

 ## Datastore Configuration File ##

-A datastore is configured by enabling RCC ACIS data stores in the main `TSTool.cfg` configuration file, and creating a datastore configuration file for each datastore connection.
+A datastore is configured by enabling RCC ACIS datastores in the main `TSTool.cfg` configuration file, and creating a datastore configuration file for each datastore connection.
 Configurations are processed at software startup.
 An example of the TSTool configuration file is shown below.
-Multiple datastores can be defined using the `[DataStore:DataStoreName]` syntax.
+Multiple datastores can be defined.
-For ACIS, this would allow, for example, accessing systems at different RCC or different versions of the web services.
+For ACIS, this would allow, for example, accessing systems at different regional climate centers or different versions of the web services.

 ```text
 # Configuration file for TSTool